MyoHub/myosuite/docs/source/challenge-doc.rst

 Move the object between two locations with a handover between a hand and a prosthesis.
-The task parameters will be randomized to provide a comprehensive test to the model performance.
+The task parameters will be randomized to provide a comprehensive test to the controller model performance.
 The randomization will include but not limited to: object type, object weight and even friction during each environmental reset.